biojs/biojs/CONTRIBUTING.md

 1. Improve an existing component and send a pull request (see the BioJS registry)
 2. Create your own component (see the [wishlist][wishlist] if you don't have an own idea)
-3. Help us at building the infrastructure (registry, docs, ...)
+3. Help us at building the BioJS infrastructure (registry, docs, ...)

 ## <a name="issue"></a> Found an Issue?